agateau/blog/2017/tinywheels-game-play-tweaking/index.md

 public: true
 tags: [pixelwheels]
 title: Tiny Wheels Game Play Tweaking
-summary: |
-    Trying to make Tiny Wheels more fun to play.

 [Tiny Wheels 0.3.0][tw030] has been released for 3 weeks now.
 So far the feedback I received can be sum up like this: